foldda/rda/RDA-Background-Overview.md

 ## Charian

-RDA is accompanied by **Charian**, a lightweight serialization API for encoding, decoding, and manipulating RDA data.
+RDA is accompanied by **Charian**, a lightweight serialization API based on encoding, decoding, and manipulating RDA data.

 Rather than exposing a schema-driven object model, Charian uses RDA as a generic hierarchical container that applications can populate, transport, and reconstruct data objects as required.